-The CCG has entered into a 'pooled' budget arrangement with Barnsley Metropolitan Borough Council (BMBC) with effect from 1 April 2015.
-The aims of the BCF are to improve outcomes for the population of Barnsley by improving integration of health and social care services.
-This was underpinned by a Section 75 agreement between the commissioners.
+The Council and the NHS have been operating a 'pooled' budget arrangement with respect to the Better Care Fund (BCF) since April 2015.
+The aims of the BCF are to improve outcomes for the population of Barnsley through increased integration of health and social care services.
+The BCF pooling arrangement is underpinned by a Section 75 agreement between the Council and Integrated Care Board

+(which replaced the Barnsley Clinical Commissioning Group from July 2023).
 Governance arrangements are in place through the Barnsley Health and Wellbeing Board.
-The CCG is the host organisation of the pooled arrangement during the 2021/22 financial year.
+The ICB (previously the CCG) is the host organisation of the BCF 'pooled budget' during the 2022/23 financial year.